 - Scanned copy (pdf) of original of all university results including those for subjects completed in your present course.
 (An Australian Higher Education Graduation Statement (AHEGS) is acceptable for completed courses.)

 - Brief account of your career plans and research project if applicable – you may paste in a Word document, maximum 300 words, 11 point Arial font, line spacing 1.5.

 - Resume (cv) of no more than two pages of 11 point Arial font and line spacing 1.5.

 - Personal impact statement to explain the nature of your disadvantage and its effect on your study.
 You may paste in a Word document of no more than 300 words of 11 point Arial font and line spacing 1.5

-- Supporting documentation for your disadvantage(s) – scanned copies (pdf) or images of originals, no more than 6 pages.
+- Supporting documentation for your disadvantage(s) – scanned copy (pdf) of originals, no more than 6 pages.